micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx_getting_started/index.md

 So as a summary:
 - With this demo, you can run a publisher or subscriber in the Olimex Board.
 - You need to run an agent for each publisher or subscriber that you want to run.
-- You can create a ROS2 subscriber in the PC and receive the topic.
+- You can create a ROS 2 subscriber in the PC and receive the topic.
 - The topic that sends this example is an integer that goes from 0 to 1000.